By E. EDUARDO CASTILLO

 China has refused to condemn Russia’s invasion of Ukraine and criticized sanctions against Moscow.
 Beijing has only referred to the invasion as the “Ukraine situation” in deference to Moscow, and accused the U.S. and NATO of provoking Putin by expanding into eastern Europe.

-Nikopol is across the Dnieper River from the Zaporizhzhia Nuclear Power Plant.
+Nikopol is located across the Dnieper River from the Zaporizhzhia Nuclear Power Plant.
 Russian forces currently occupy the plant, Europe’s largest nuclear power station.

 The Ukrainian president’s office reported Wednesday that Russian attacks on Tuesday killed five civilians and wounded 17.
 The General Staff of the Armed Forces of Ukraine said Russia unleashed five missiles and 16 airstrikes on Ukrainian territory and 61 attacks from multiple-launch rocket systems.